 Before I’d ever heard of eraser pens I achieved similar results by cutting wedges out of plastic erasers.
-No need to do that anymore.
-A ‘pen’ is so much easier.
+There’s no need to do that anymore because an eraser ‘pen’ is so much easier.

-I use a Tombo-Mono eraser pen, the smallest in the range.
+I use a Tombo-Mono zero eraser pen the smallest in the range.
 You use them as you would a propelling pencil; when the rubber tip gets worn, you propel it forward.

 If you go wrong you can draw over it and start again.
 You’re not damaging the paper so no harm is done.
 The worst thing that can happen is losing the bright white.
 After reworking the paper the chances are the line will be grey.

 3. Make White Lines in a Pencil Drawing By Using a Battery Eraser Pen

 A battery powered eraser pen is a spinning rubber nib that rubs out graphite more effectively than anything else.
 It removes the graphite almost perfectly.
 If I want to restore the sparkle in a lost highlight I will use this tool.